• Home |

 Why I Chose It

-The 115 grain projectile is pretty standard for most pistol and pistol caliber carbines (PCC) competitions and is a great choice for anyone who needs a reliable performer in large quantities.
+The 115 grain projectile is pretty standard for most pistol and pistol caliber carbine (PCC) competitions, and is a great choice for anyone who needs a reliable performer in large quantities.

 Winchester has been making ammo for over 150 years now, and their iconic white boxes are a familiar sight to anyone who spends a lot of time at the range.

-I especially like the USA line for its price-to-performance ratio, as well as its clean-burning powder that won’t foul your gun too terribly – even during day-long range sessions that see hundreds of rounds leave the barrel.
+I especially like the USA line for its price-to-performance ratio and clean-burning powder.
+The latter won’t foul your gun too terribly, even during day-long range sessions when hundreds of bullets leave the barrel.

 Sellier & Bellot Subsonic 9mm Ammo - 50 Rounds of 150 Grain FMJ Ammunition